Always (1989 film): Production

 Steven Spielberg confided that while making Jaws in 1974, he and Richard Dreyfuss had traded quips from A Guy Named Joe, considered a "classic" war film, that they both wanted to remake.
 Originally intended to be an MGM project, the film underwent a protracted 10-year gestation, with Tom Cruise reputedly being considered for the Ted Baker role.
 Dustin Hoffman was offered a role but turned it down.

 Dreyfuss had seen the 1943 melodrama "at least 35 times."
 For Spielberg, who recalled seeing it as a child late at night, "it was one of the films that inspired him to become a movie director," creating an emotional connection to the times that his father, a wartime air force veteran had lived through.
 The two friends quoted individual shots from the film to each other and when the opportunity arose, years later, were resolved to recreate the wartime fantasy.

 Principal photography began on May 15, 1989; production took place in northwestern Montana in the Kootenai National Forest, with some scenes filmed in and around Libby.
 Some 500 of its residents were recruited for the film as extras to act as wildland firefighters.
 The scenes where the plane flies over the lake at the beginning and lands in the lake at the end of the movie were filmed at Bull Lake, south of Troy.
-The scenes set in "Flat Rock, Colorado," were filmed at and around the Moses Lake airport in eastern Washington.
+The scenes set in "Flat Rock, Colorado," were filmed at and around the Ephrata airport in eastern Washington.
 The scene where Pete and Hap are walking through the wheat field was filmed at Sprague, southwest of Spokane, where they spent two weeks filming in June.
 Footage of Yellowstone National Park's 1988 fires was used for the fire sequences.
 Production wrapped in August 1989.

 Audrey Hepburn appeared in Always in her last film role.
 Her cameo was an opportunity to raise money for her favorite cause; much of Hepburn's one million dollars plus salary was donated to UNICEF.